How To Use Hemp Seed Oil For Cooking?

 - Grind them: For a more versatile option, grind the seeds in a food processor or blender.
 This hemp powder can be incorporated into batters for muffins, cakes, and cookies, adding a subtle nutty taste and a boost of fibre and healthy fats.
 Sprinkle it over cereal for an extra nutritional kick.

-- Mix them into dressings: Hemp seeds can also be blended into dressings or pasta sauces, enhancing both the nutritional value and the flavor profile of your dish with a touch of nutty goodness.
+- Mix them into dressings: Hemp seeds can also be blended into dressings or pasta sauces, enhancing both the nutritional value and the flavour profile of your dish with a touch of nutty goodness.

 Hemp Seed Oil Uses In Cooking

-Hemp seed oil isn't just delicious, it's a nutritional powerhouse!
+Hemp seed oil isn't just delicious; it's a nutritional powerhouse!
 Packed with essential fatty acids, protein, vitamins, minerals, and antioxidants, it can elevate your meals in more ways than one.
 Now that we know the benefits it offers, let’s know how to use hemp seed oil in cooking:

 - Desi Twist: Aur ghar ka khana? uska kya?
 Love home-cooked meals?
 Hemp seed oil can elevate your everyday dishes too!
 Try it for frying paranthas or add a touch to your chicken masala for a subtle nutty taste.